 neighbor's insurance company to reclaim the funds and might even be able to pay you back your deductible if you had to pay it.

-If your tree falls and destroys your car, your car insurance will cover that.
+If your tree falls and destroys your car, your car insurance may cover that.

-If your tree falls and destroys a detached structure, your homeowners will cover that up to a specific amount.
+If your tree falls and destroys a detached structure, your homeowners may cover that up to a specific amount.

 If your tree falls and destroys nothing, you will probably be on the hook for the removal of the tree.

 If your tree is burned down or hit by lightning, your homeowners insurance will pay to replace it.

 If your yard is destroyed by a fire, vandalism, or lightning, your homeowners insurance will replace the items affected.

 You should check your policy to see if it may cover your yard for water or wind damage as well.

 If you have invested in landscaping you should know exactly what will be covered by your policy.